Substeps/substeps-webdriver/README.md

 * Updated to selenium-3.1.
 Added geckodriver configuration path
 * Added Remote webdriver capability and corresponding properties
 * Modified tests to use hosted github page (to make testing with something like saucelabs possible)
+* Moved config over to use Typesafe config
+* Modified the Factory mechanism used to creat webdrivers - to allow better extensibility and customisation

 1.0.2
 -----